 The need for new programs and academic support services are identified in a variety of ways.
 In addition to environmental scanning conducted during the College's regular strategic planning activities, advisory committees routinely assist the College in identifying regional employment needs and trends.
-Academic Deans and Faculty also play a key role in proposing new programming by staying abreast of developments in their fields of expertise, helping to assure that LMC students are prepared for the future as well as the present.
+Academic deans and faculty also play a key role in proposing new programming by staying abreast of developments in their fields of expertise, helping to assure that LMC students are prepared for the future as well as the present.

-Enology, Viticulture, and Culinary Management
+Wine and Viticulture Technology and Culinary Management

 Of particular note in emerging programming, the College conducted a series of discussions to develop programs that support regional and statewide economic development efforts in hospitality and tourism.
 Southwest Michigan, already well known for its robust fruit and vegetable agribusiness industry, is also home to a growing number of vineyards and small wine producers.
-In states such as Washington, California, Oregon, and New York, the expansion of the wine industry has led to increased tourism and has stimulated significant job creation in agriculture, hospitality, culinary arts, and entertainment.
+In states such as Washington, California, Oregon, and New York, the expansion of the wine industry has led to increased tourism and has stimulated significant job creation in agriculture, tourism, hospitality, culinary arts, and entertainment.
 Southwest Michigan is well-positioned for growth in the wine and tourism industries.
-With its unique combination of climate, soil conditions, and a well-established tourism base, enology and viticulture programming at Lake Michigan College could well be a game-changer for the region's economy.
-Development of our new Enology and Viticulture Program is complete and we have received Higher Learning Commission approval.
-The program launched this fall with 13 students.
+With its unique combination of climate, soil conditions, and a well-established tourism base, wine and viticulture technology programming at Lake Michigan College could well be a game-changer for the region's economy.
+Development of our new Wine and Viticulture Technology Program is complete and we have received Higher Learning Commission approval.
+The program launched in the fall of 2015 with 13 students and currently has 25 students enrolled.

 A natural companion to enology and viticulture is the development of culinary programming.
 The strong tourism base in southwest Michigan has attracted a number of culinary entrepreneurs eager to capitalize on the thousands of tourists who come to experience the beauty of Lake Michigan and sample the products of a maturing wine industry.
-Lake Michigan College's existing Hospitality Program is one of the largest and fastest growing majors in our program inventory.
-The College receives frequent requests to expand the culinary option within that program, but lacks the facilities to respond adequately to the demand.
-The physical space exists within the current footprint of its Napier Campus; however, the budgetary commitment required to build a teaching kitchen and outfit the instructional area with commercial kitchen equipment is substantial and, thus far, out of reach under current fiscal conditions.
+In response to the needs of a growing tourism industry, the College launched a Culinary Management Program in 2014 and hired a full-time faculty member in 2016 to take the program to the next level.
+At that time, the College also renovated an outdated kitchen area on the Benton Harbor Campus to serve as a temporary teaching kitchen.
+However, the budgetary commitment required to build a proper teaching kitchen and outfit the instructional area with commercial kitchen equipment is substantial and out of reach under current fiscal conditions.
+While the Culinary Management Program is of high quality, it is small and cannot grow in its current facility.

 Despite current budgetary constraints, the College has worked diligently with local wine growers, area restaurateurs, other educational institutions, Kinexus/Michigan Works, and state and local economic development agencies to find a way to bring focus and funding to the planning required to carry out these large scale projects.
 LMC staff and Board members have held numerous meetings, visited teaching wineries, explored curriculum, and strengthened partnerships with organizations that have similar interests in meeting regional educational needs.
-The College has invested in renovating space within its Mendel Center for an interim Enology and Viticulture Lab until funds can be identified for a permanent structure.
+The College has invested in renovating space within its Mendel Center for a temporary teaching winery until funds can be identified for a permanent structure.

 The College's long-standing relationship with Michigan State University (MSU) is an excellent example of results that can be attained through partnership.
-LMC has signed an agreement to use MSU's experimental vineyard in Benton Harbor as a laboratory for LMC students to learn to grow and tend vineyards as part of our new Enology and Viticulture Program.
+LMC has an agreement to use MSU's experimental vineyard in Benton Harbor as a laboratory for LMC students to learn to grow and tend vineyards as part of our Wine and Viticulture Technology Program.